naaa760/naaa760/contributions.md

-### ✨ Here are some of my merged pull requests in OPEN SOURCE CONTRIBUTIONS
+### ✨ My Merged pull requests in OPEN SOURCE CONTRIBUTIONS

 Below is a list of repositories where I've opened pull requests.
 Click each link to view the PRs I've authored in that repo.